Owais5514/aust-rss/README.md

 ## Overview

 This project automatically checks the AUST notice board for new notices and generates an RSS feed that users can subscribe to.
-The system runs on a schedule optimized for Bangladesh time:
+The system runs automatically every 3 hours using GitHub Actions.

-- 8 AM - 12 PM: Hourly checks
-- 1 PM - 6 PM: Every 3 hours
-- 7 PM - 12 AM: Hourly checks

 ## Features